Ly0n/awesome-robotic-tooling/README.md

 * [safe_numerics](https://github.com/boostorg/safe_numerics) - Replacements to standard numeric types which throw exceptions on errors
 * [Air Vehicle C++ development coding standards](http://www.stroustrup.com/JSF-AV-rules.pdf) - Provide direction and guidance to C++ programmers that will enable them to employ good programming style and proven programming practices leading to safe, reliable, testable, and maintainable code
 * [AUTOSAR Coding Standard](https://www.autosar.org/fileadmin/user_upload/standards/adaptive/17-10/AUTOSAR_RS_CPP14Guidelines.pdf) - Guidelines for the use of the C++14 language in critical and safety-related system
+* [The W-Model and Lean Scaled Agility for Engineering](https://assets.vector.com/cms/content/consulting/publications/AgileSystemsEngineering_Vector_Ford.pdf) - Ford applied an agile V-Model method from Vector that can be used in safety related project management

 ## Framework
 * [ROS](https://github.com/ros) - (Robot Operating System) provides libraries and tools to help software developers create robot applications